Draxerra/discord-composer-bot/README.md

 Fill out the config in `config.sample.json` and rename it to `config.json`.
 The settings will be determined by this file.

 Place all your soundfonts in the `src/soundfonts` directory.
+Some basic soundfonts can be found [here](http://freepats.zenvoid.org/).
+Currently only .sf2 files are supported.

 ### Dev Server